boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.6.1 =
 * Fix bug that could cause fatal error when sending digests in some cases.
 * Improve appearance of "Get email updates" link in directories when using Twenty* themes.
+* Add filter that enables JS/CSS assets to be loaded in custom locations.
 * Update Swedish translation.
 * Update German translation.